MooersLab/pymolsnips/README.md

 If the install fails, the extension can be installed manually in the terminal with these commands.

 If the above commands fail because the version of the extension in PyPi is not available yet for the current version of *JupyterLab*, you might get lucky by installing the development version of the extension.
-The current instructions are found on the github page for this project \url{}.
+The current instructions are found on the github page for this project.
 This issues tab on the GitHub page can be used to resolve any further difficulties.

 This project has three related webpages.